nimroddanielmaayan/node-farm/notes.md

 - Modules in node are similar to modules in frontend

-- See later if the require() syntax is the common way for modules, or import

 - It's good practice to first import the core modules, then the third party modules, and then our own modules

 ### How Node.js Works

 - Node uses single thread and uses async code to handle multiple requests and balance the load.
 This is why there are a lot of callbacks in node.js.
 On the contrary, other server-side languages like PHP use multi-threading - a separate thread for each request\user

-- We will almost always use the async version of the node methods, for example: readFile() instead of readFileSync()
+- We will usually use the async version of the node methods, for example: readFile() instead of readFileSync()

 ### The File System Module